This is a guide covering camera resolution in photography.

-I highly recommend you to perfect your techniques and take your time practicing them.
+I highly recommend you perfect your techniques and take your time practicing them.

-Evaluate your mistakes, get better supporting gear (remote shutter release, tripods, etc), and knowing the technical details that make images work.
+Evaluate your mistakes, get better supporting gear (remote shutter release, tripods, etc), and know the technical details that make images work.

 If you’re still struggling to understand, we also recommend this video by Becki and Chris:

 With the many intricacies of “what is camera resolution,” it’s time to finally recap the article.

 - Camera resolution is the total amount of pixels that you capture.
 It is affected by both megapixel amount and pixel information.

 - It’s very important since it basically affects how sharp your photo will become.
 This applies to the quality of your photos on digital displays or on their printed form.